-Drone laws are evolving so be proactive in seeking out and understanding the current law in a given country.
+Drone laws are evolving so, again, be proactive in seeking out and understanding the current law in a given country.

-For example, in the UK, you must pass a drone test and register with the CAA if you will be flying a drone over 250g after 30th November 2019.
+For example, if you will be flying a drone over 250g in the UK, you must pass a drone test and register with the CAA.
 There are likely to be similar laws in other countries, so consult the authorities.

 Do not get complacent.
-Just last month, a British-Australian blogger was arrested in Iran for allegedly flying a drone without a license.
+In 2019, a British-Australian blogger was arrested in Iran for allegedly flying a drone without a license.
 Failure to fly responsibly can result in criminal prosecution in far more lenient countries, so always check local laws and seek permission where necessary.